-I am a polyglot writer, and I am known as Gregorius Advena.
-To me, the free word of prose and poetry can express tragedy and transcendence.
+To me as a polyglot writer, the free word can express tragedy and transcendence.
 Maybe Aristotle was right: Being exposed to dread and pity purifies our emotions and turns us into better people.
 But time has proved to us, not last with the Holocaust, that catharsis is a fragile miracle.
-The free word is an imperfect means of fixing the world and ourselves.
+The free word is an imperfect means of fixing the world.
 Yet we would be much worse without the art of writing.
 I am offering a small contribution to the unborn that will outlive me.

 I believe in democracy as the spirit of rule of law, universal rights and concord among the peoples.
 This is what the people’s participation should express.
 Democracy should address people’s concrete worries, yet in order to thrive it requires an abstract understanding, too.
-It requires enlightenment to avoid becoming a participative tyranny.
+It requires enlightenment to achieve its full potential.

 The mind can be cultivated just as a garden is.
 The culture of minds requires study and discipline.
 People should focus on what they can do best, but one should be open for as many areas of knowledge as possible.
 Enlightenment is free commitment to knowledge and reason.
 It emancipates us.